rackerlabs/technical-blog/_posts/2019-05-29-Migrate-AWS-DNS-records-by-using-cli53.md

 ### Conclusion

 Migrating DNS is a crucial activity in every migration.
 Manual changes in DNS record sets are error-prone and can lead to unavoidable outages.
-The AWS cli53 utility makes it easy to migrate all DNS records to the target AWS environment by creating a plain text file that is both easy to understand and update.
+The cli53 utility makes it easy to migrate all DNS records to the target AWS environment by creating a plain text file that is both easy to understand and update.